Hamza-AlSalkini/My-vaccine/README.md

  3-  Setup the needed node modules for the project.
    - In Terminal we locate us in the path of the project folder $ /My-vaccine-main.
-   - I have already written the needed modules in package.json file, therefore just type( npm install ).
+   - I have already written the needed modules in package.json file, therefore just type( sudo apt install npm ) then ( npm install ).

  4- Setup our database:
   - In Terminal we locate us in the path of the project folder $ /My-vaccine-main/sql